iblai/ibl-edx-third-party-auth-app/README.md

 The _LMS_ Site Configration should _not_ specify the `is_cms` key and should set its `SESSION_COOKIE_DOMAIN` to its domain.

-It's possible the CMS `Site Configuration` will be created through other means, but for completness:
+It's possible the CMS `Site Configuration` will be created through other means, but for completeness:

 - The `PREVIEW/LMS_BASE` values should be the parent domain of the Studio domain
-- the `course_org_filter` should list the org that will exist on that `LMS_BASE` domain
+- The `course_org_filter` should list the org that will exist on that `LMS_BASE` domain
     - This is how `View Live` and `Preview` get the domain to use
-    - each org should only exist in _one_ CMS `Site Configuration`
+    - Each org should only exist in _one_ CMS `Site Configuration`

 ### Optional Settings
 The following settings are added in order to support redirecting to a default backend provider's end session endpoint.